What Is The Law On Expunging Or Sealing A DWI In Texas?

 - If you did community supervision and had an interlock device on your vehicle for at least six months as part of your community supervision, but your community supervision was revoked and you were sentenced to jail time: 3 years

-- If you were sentenced to jail time and never did community supervision: 5 years
+If you did community supervision without an interlock device on your vehicle for at least six months OR you were sentenced to jail time without community supervision: 5 years

 Can I Get My DWI Conviction Expunged?